anagha0704/School-Similarity-Matcher-for-Phoenix-city/README.md

 ### Features
 - Data Cleaning and Preprocessing: The data is cleaned and transformed, handling missing values, converting data types, and removing extraneous characters.
 - Similarity Analysis: Schools are compared using a variety of features, including:
--- Student Enrollment
+- Student Enrollment
--- Racial Demographics (e.g., Asian, Hispanic, White, etc.)
+- Racial Demographics (e.g., Asian, Hispanic, White, etc.)
---Gender Breakdown
+- Gender Breakdown
--- Lunch Program Eligibility
+- Lunch Program Eligibility
-- Visualization and Reporting: The project offers visual representation of similarity measures to assist users in understanding the results intuitively.

 ## Data
 The dataset used in this project contains detailed information on schools in Phoenix, AZ, including: